 The health plans’ networks (and the associated payment models) offered today have evolved over time.
 In recent history, the traditional indemnity plans have given way to managed care to corral costs and provide some higher degree of provider accountability to slow cost growth and improve care.
 Patients, however, were not fans of the managed care model; some patients saw it as rationing care since the model significantly reduces their choices in both which doctors they saw and when they saw them.
+Let’s explore how Accountable Care Organizations (ACOs) evolved from these conditions.

 Broad PPOs emerged from the managed care era to maximize member choice and flexibility while showing patients the significant cost implications for out-of-network choices (which said you can go to these doctors but look how much more it will cost you).
 This improved access and, for a time, satisfaction but did not address continually rising costs.